laravel/nova-docs/2.0/resources/fields.md

 ### Field Stacking

-By default, Nova displays fields next to their labels, however some fields like; Code, Markdown and Trix may be better suited to a wider size and can be stacked underneath their label by using the `stacked` method:
+By default, Nova displays fields next to their labels, however some fields like "Code", "Markdown", and "Trix" may be better suited to a wider size.
+Fields can be stacked underneath their label using the `stacked` method:

 ```php
 Trix::make('Content')->stacked();